guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

        }
 ```
 The **process_stack** configures how the worker will process each envelope.
-Each processor is separated using a "|" (pipe) character, and each will be executed from left to right.
+Each processor is separated using a "|" (pipe) character, and execution is from left to right.
 So the one above will parse the MIME headers, print some debug info, generate some hashes, add a delivery header, compress the email, save the body to redis, and finally save some info to MySQL.

 ### Gateway timeouts

-As detailed above, the gateway distributes the envelope to process via the saveMailChan.
+As detailed above, the gateway distributes the envelope to process via the **conveyor** channel.
 The envelope is submitted to the gateway via the Process function.
 If the email is not
 processed in time, it will return with an error.
 Currently it is set to 30 seconds.